 What Is a Routing Number?

-The next four numbers identify your banking institution — banks are assigned identifying numbers much like checking accounts.
+The next four numbers identify your banking institution, as banks are assigned identifying numbers much like checking accounts.
 The last number is a check digit, which is calculated from the first eight digits.

-Keep in mind that your check routing number will be different depending on where you opened your BofA account.
+Keep in mind that your check routing number will be different depending on where you opened your Bank of America account.
 Bank of America has branches in most U.S. states and each state has its own routing number, which makes processing easier and helps the bank manage accounts better.

-For instance, Texas, Missouri, Michigan, Indiana, Illinois and Florida each have more than one routing number, so you should contact the bank or try logging into your online account to find the correct number for your account.
+For instance, Texas, Missouri, Illinois and Florida each have more than one routing number, so you should contact the bank or log into your online account to find the correct number for your account.
 If you’re even just one number off, your funds might go to the wrong place.

 Different Numbers for International Wire Transfers

 A wire transfer is one of the fastest ways you can transfer money to someone electronically.
-The money is moved from one bank to another bank electronically and you don’t need a check to complete the transaction.
+The money is moved from one bank to another electronically, and you don’t need a check to complete the transaction.